 - You are encouraged to insure your personal belongings.
 Check with your family’s insurance policy to see if your possessions are covered under that policy or if you can get renters insurance added.
 If not, you may wish to purchase insurance offered by an independent company.

 - The Family Education Right and Privacy Act (FERPA) prevents us from releasing your information, including how much you owe on your housing account, to anyone other than yourself without your authorization.
-You may authorize HFS to release information about your housing account (e.g., to your parents/guardians) by supplying their names on your HFS student profile.
+You may authorize HFS to release information about your housing account (e.g., to your parents/guardians) by supplying their names on your Student Personal Services page.